Life of the Party (2018 film): Plot

 While Deanna is at a restaurant with Christine and Frank (her husband), and another couple (Bill and Amy) from their group of friends, Dan and Marcie unexpectedly show up, declaring they are getting married.
-Jack turns out to be Marcie's son, and, knowing about Deanna sleeping with Jack, Marcie walks out in disgust.
+Jack turns out to be Marcie's son, and, finding out about Deanna sleeping with Jack, Marcie walks out in disgust.

 While Maddie attends Dan and Marcie's wedding, Deanna and her student friends unknowingly get high from chocolate bark laced with marijuana, and they head to the reception, where they start wrecking the wedding hall.
 Dan, Marcie and Maddie find them and Marcie tells Deanna she is cut off financially from Dan.

 Deanna tries to make amends with Maddie, and tells her that she is leaving college since she has no means of paying the rest of her tuition.
 The girls decide to throw a party to raise the money.
 No one shows up as they are at a Christina Aguilera concert, so Helen posts a Twitter message claiming Aguilera will be at the party after her show.
 Christine and Frank attend, along with Mike and Sandy.
 Mike offers to give Deanna a 401K check to pay her tuition, but Deanna refuses.
 The party is soon filled with people expecting Aguilera, when a suspicious Jennifer confronts Helen, telling her that if Aguilera doesn't show up in three seconds, Jennifer will put Helen in another coma.
 The two girls engage in a serious fist fight until Deanna intervenes, telling them that girls should support each other and behave like friends.
 Suddenly, Aguilera (who turns out to be Leonor's cousin) arrives, and puts on a show with Deanna and the girls to an excited crowd.

 Deanna still needs to complete her presentation in class.
 She is nervous until Maddie, Helen, Amanda, Debbie and all the sorority sisters show up to support her, and this time, Deanna manages to give the presentation with ease.
 At the end of the year, Deanna and Maddie graduate together, with all their friends and family there to support them.
 Maddie encourages Deanna to throw her cap in the air.
 She does so, and as it falls it hits Dan in the face.